PaperArena: An Evaluation Benchmark for Tool-Augmented Agentic Reasoning on Scientific Literature: Introduction

-We conduct extensive experiments on a range of leading LLM-based agents.
-Our results reveal a stark performance gap: the most advanced LLM, Gemini 2.5 Pro, powering a well-established multi-agent system achieves an average accuracy of only 38.78\% and drops to 18.47\% on the hard subset, a performance far below the 83.5\% achieved by a human expert.
-Beyond overall accuracy, our in-depth analysis of agents' reasoning trajectories uncovers three key findings: (1) agents exhibit inefficient tool usage by often invoking more tools than necessary and showing a strong bias towards general-purpose tools; (2) despite attempting longer reasoning chains for complex tasks, their performance consistently and severely degrades; and (3) agents still struggle with both suboptimal planning and flawed tool invocation.
-These findings suggest clear directions for future improvements in agent capabilities.
-We invite the community to adopt \Benchmark~and \Platform~to develop and evaluate more capable agents for scientific discovery and to accelerate progress in agent-driven research.
+We conduct extensive experiments on various leading LLM-based agents.
+Results reveal a stark performance gap: the advanced LLM, Gemini 2.5 Pro~\cite{comanici2025gemini}, powering a well-established multi-agent system achieves an average accuracy of only 38.78\% and drops to 18.47\% on the hard subset, a performance far below the 83.5\% achieved by a human expert.
+Beyond overall accuracy, we observe inefficient tool usage and fragile plan execution in intermediate reasoning traces.
+Further diagnosis via item response theory (IRT)~\cite{liu2024computerized} reveals limitations in latent ability of current LLM-based agents and their distinct failure patterns.
+We invite the community to adopt \Benchmark\ and \Platform\ to develop and evaluate more capable agents for scientific discovery and to accelerate progress in agent-driven research.

-In summary, our main contributions are as follows: \begin{itemize} \item We propose \Benchmark, a novel and challenging benchmark featuring questions mirrors realistic research scenarios that demand agents to reason across multiple papers and orchestrate diverse tools. \item We present \Platform, a modular and extensible open-source platform that enables standardized evaluation on LLM-based agents, including a dedicated scientific tool suite and full lifestyle management. \item Through extensive experiments, we reveal a significant performance gap and key failure patterns of leading LLM-based agents, offering concrete insights. \end{itemize}
+In summary, our main contributions are as follows: \begin{itemize} \item We introduce \Benchmark, a challenging benchmark for tool-augmented agentic reasoning on scientific literature, integrated with \Platform\ to enable standardized evaluation across diverse workflows. \item We conduct extensive evaluations of leading LLM-based agents.
+The results reveal a significant performance gap between current agents and human experts. \item By analyzing intermediate reasoning traces and diagnosing of agent behavior, we identify distinct agent strengths and specific failure patterns. \end{itemize}